-Note: "Flight time" is defined as synonymous with the term "block-to-block" time or "chocks-to-chocks" time in general usage, which is measured from the time an aeroplane first moves for the purpose of take-off until it finally stops at the end of the flight.
+Note: "Flight time" as defined here is synonymous with the term "block-to-block" time or "chocks-to-chocks" time in general usage, which is measured from the time an aeroplane first moves for the purpose of take-off until it finally stops at the end of the flight.

-3.5 Mixed Duty
+3.4.4 Mixed Duty

-When a crew member is required to report for a duty in advance of the stipulated reporting time for a scheduled flight or series of flight to carry out a duty at the behest of Operator, the time spent on that duty shall be part of the subsequent FDP.
-Provision of Mixed Duty is to be utilized and limited to provisions as in Table 6.1.1.
+When a crew member is required to report for a duty in advance of the stipulated reporting time, for a scheduled flight or series of flight, to carry out a duty at the behest of Operator, the time spent on that duty shall be part of the subsequent FDP.

-3.6 Flight Crew Member
+3.5 Flight Crew Member